-- A \$1.6 million decrease in revenue attributable to the Black Fox Mine primarily driven by a 43% decrease in the number of gold equivalent ounces sold.
-The decrease is partly related to a reduction in production at the mine.
-As a consequence, McEwen has reduced their 2019 Black Fox production guidance from 50,000 to 45,000 gold ounces; - A \$1.5 million decrease in sales revenue attributable to the Santa Elena Mine largely driven by a 21% decrease in the number of gold ounces sold.
-The decrease is partly related to a decline in production at the mine; and - A \$0.7 million decrease in revenue attributable to the Bracemac-McLeod Mine partly related to a decrease in the average realized selling price of zinc.
+- A \$1.6 million decrease in revenue attributable to the Black Fox Mine primarily driven by a 38% decrease in the number of gold equivalent ounces sold.
+The decrease is partly related to a reduction in production at the mine; and - A \$0.8 million decrease in sales revenue from the Chapada copper stream primarily due to a decrease in the average realized selling price of copper which decreased from an average of \$3.05 per pound in the first nine months of 2018 to an average of \$2.76 per pound in the first nine months of 2019.

-THREE MONTHS ENDED JUNE 30, 2019 COMPARED TO THE OTHER QUARTERS PRESENTED
+- THREE MONTHS ENDED SEPTEMBER 30, 2019 COMPARED TO THE OTHER QUARTERS PRESENTED

-When comparing net income of \$2.4 million and cash flow from operating activities of \$12.7 million for the three months ended June 30, 2019 with net income/ loss and cash flow from operating activities for the other quarters presented, the following items impact comparability of analysis:
+When comparing net income of \$6.2 million and cash flow from operating activities of \$14.3 million for the three months ended September 30, 2019 with net income/loss and cash flow from operating activities for the other quarters presented, the following items impact comparability of analysis:

-- A \$4.5 million non-cash impairment charge relating to the Company's Gualcamayo royalty was recognized during the three months ended March 31, 2018, and during the three months ended December 31, 2017, a \$4.6 million non-cash impairment charge relating to the Company's Emigrant Springs royalty was recognized; - A \$3.0 million gain resulting from the Bachelor Lake Gold Stream amendment for which Sandstorm received consideration consisting of \$2.0 million in the common shares of Metanor Resources Inc, which has since been acquired by Bonterra, and a 3.9% NSR on the Barry gold project was recognized during the three months ended September 30, 2017; - The Company recognized gains and losses with respect to the revaluation of its investments, which were primarily driven by changes in the fair value of the Equinox convertible debenture.
-These gains/losses were recognized as follows: - During the three months ended June 30, 2019, a gain of \$1.4 million was recognized; - During the three months ended March 31, 2019, a gain of \$1.2 million was recognized; - During the three months ended December 31, 2018, a gain of \$1.1 million was recognized; - During the three months ended September 30, 2018, a gain of \$0.1 million was recognized; - During the three months ended June 30, 2018, a loss of \$0.5 million was recognized; - During the three months ended March 31, 2018, a loss of \$0.6 million was recognized; - During the three months ended December 31, 2017, a gain of \$4.4 million was recognized; and - During the three months ended September 30, 2017, a loss of \$0.5 million was recognized. - Overall, Attributable Gold Equivalent ounces sold have increased over the course of the last three years as a result of the acquisition of various assets including the Houndé royalty acquisition in January 2018, the Teck Resources Limited royalty package which consists of 52 royalties and was purchased during the three months ended March 31, 2016 and the Yamana silver stream and copper stream which were acquired in the three months ended December 31, 2015.
+- A \$4.5 million non-cash impairment charge relating to the Company's Gualcamayo royalty was recognized during the three months ended March 31, 2018, and during the three months ended December 31, 2017, a \$4.6 million non-cash impairment charge relating to the Company's Emigrant Springs royalty was recognized; - 7 The Company recognized gains and losses with respect to the revaluation of its investments, which were primarily driven by changes in the fair value of the Equinox and Americas Silver convertible debentures.
+These gains/ losses were recognized as follows: - · During the three months ended September 30, 2019, a gain of \$2.1 million was recognized; - During the three months ended June 30, 2019, a gain of \$1.4 million was recognized; - During the three months ended March 31, 2019, a gain of \$1.2 million was recognized; - · During the three months ended December 31, 2018, a gain of \$1.1 million was recognized; - During the three months ended September 30, 2018, a gain of \$0.1 million was recognized; - During the three months ended June 30, 2018, a loss of \$0.5 million was recognized; - During the three months ended March 31, 2018, a loss of \$0.6 million was recognized; - During the three months ended December 31, 2017, a gain of \$4.4 million was recognized; and - 7 Overall, Attributable Gold Equivalent ounces sold have increased over the course of the last four years as a result of the acquisition of various assets including the Houndé royalty acquisition in January 2018, the Teck Resources Limited royalty package which consists of 52 royalties and was purchased during the three months ended March 31, 2016 and the Yamana silver stream and copper stream which were acquired in the three months ended December 31, 2015.